Veykril/tlborm/src/macros/macros-practical.md

 ```

 Lastly, return an instance of our new structure, which can then be iterated over.
-To summarise, the complete expansion is:
+To summarize, the complete expansion is:

 ```rust,ignore
 let fib = {